 Steroid Injections – these can be used to treat swollen or painful joints.
-The hydrocortisone is injected into the joint that is painful.
+The hydrocortisone is injected into the joint which is painful.
 Injections are given by a specially trained doctor – either in a hospital or surgery.
 Steroid injections can be helpful in the short term but often unless the underlying causes are dealt with eg. weakness/tightness/overload/postures then symptoms are likely to reoccur.

 Exercise – joints need to be exercised regularly to keep them healthy.
 Exercise has been shown to help people with osteoarthritis and can reduce the symptoms.
-You will need to undertake a combination of aerobic exercise and specific hip exercises.
+You will need to undertake a combination of aerobic exercises and specific hip exercises.

 Physiotherapy – you can find and watch recommended physiotherapy exercises on our Pocket Physio app.

 Hip replacement surgery, also known as total hip replacement or total hip arthroplasty, is an operation that replaces worn or damaged sections of the hip with an artificial hip joint.
 The operation can be carried out under general or spinal anaesthetic.
 Your surgeon will make an incision on the side of your hip, remove the damaged hip joint and replace it with an artificial one.
 The surgical procedure usually takes between one and one and a half hours.

 A new hip joint can relieve pain, improve the way your hip functions, and make you more mobile – giving you a better quality of life.